 \section{Acknowledgment}

-The authors would also like to thank IISER Bhopal for providing with the infrastructure to carry out this work.
-The authors would also like to acknowledge Pallavi Bhat, Debojoti Kuzur, Shamim Haque and Shailendra Singh for helpful discussions.
-SC would also like to acknowledge Manoel Felipe Sousa and Elia Giliberti for discussions and assistance on their respective research articles which have helped in this project.
+The authors would also like to thank IISER Bhopal for providing the infrastructure for this work.
+The authors also acknowledge the helpful discussions of Pallavi Bhat, Debojoti Kuzur, Shamim Haque, and Shailendra Singh.
+The authors thank Garvin Yim for carefully reading the manuscript and suggesting modifications.
+SC would also like to acknowledge Manoel Felipe Sousa and Elia Giliberti for their discussions and assistance in this project.
 SC acknowledges the Prime Minister's Research Fellowship (PMRF), Ministry of Education Govt. of India, for a graduate fellowship.
-RM acknowledges the Science and Engineering Research Board (SERB), Govt. of India for monetary support in the form of Core Research Grant (CRG/2022/000663).
+RM acknowledges the Science and Engineering Research Board (SERB), Govt. of India, for monetary support in the form of a Core Research Grant (CRG/2022/000663).
 KKN would like to acknowledge the Department of Atomic Energy (DAE), Govt. of India, for sponsoring the fellowship covered under the sub-project no. RIN4001-SPS (Basic research in Physical Sciences).